 Each semester NCC offers a number of one-hour orientations that show students who have never taken an online class using Blackboard Learn the basic elements of the system.
 The orientations focus on how to navigate around the Blackboard site; how to upload files for homework assignments and email or discussion attachments; what the various tools in Blackboard look like and how they are used.

-fall 2017 Orientation Schedule
+spring 2018 Orientation Schedule

 DOWNLOADS YOU MAY NEED IN ORDER TO ACCESS YOUR COURSE MATERIALS (FREE):